 In the AQFT, we define a depth, $d$, which serves as an upper limit for the number of conditional rotation gates applied to each qubit in the QFT circuit.
 We illustrate this in Fig.\ \ref{fig_QFT_circuit}, where gates present in the QFT but removed in the AQFT are marked in red.
 In comparison to Eq.~\eqref{eq_QFT2}, the AQFT takes the form

-While the QFT requires $n(n+1)/2$ operations and possesses a time complexity of $O(n^2)$, the AQFT at depth d reduces this to $(2n-d)(d-1)/2$.
-As derived by Barenco et. al. \cite{1996barenco}, in the presence of decoherence and sufficiently large n, one expects the optimal depth of the AQFT to approximately approach $d\rightarrow \log_2 n$, requiring $O(n\log_2 n)$ operations.
-While the results in Section\ \ref{sec_results} support this, we do observe instances where, for a given operation, the optimal depth deviates from this expectation.
+While the QFT requires $n(n+1)/2$ operations and possesses a gate complexity of $O(n^2)$, the AQFT at depth d reduces this to $(2n-d)(d-1)/2$.
+As derived by Barenco et al. \cite{1996barenco}, in the presence of decoherence and sufficiently large n, one expects the optimal depth of the AQFT to approximately approach $d\rightarrow \log_2 n$, requiring $O(n\log_2 n)$ operations.
+While the results in Section\ \ref{sec_results} support this, we do observe instances where, in certain performance regimes, the optimal depth can deviate from this expectation.